iama3191/The_Hangman/README.md

 - The state of the hangman is updated every time the user loses a chance, therefore it warns the user of the danger of losing.

 - At any point in the game, the user can choose between '1' check rules, '2' restart the game, and '3' exit the game.
-Choosing '1', the rules are displayed and immediately the game continues without any changes, choosing '2', the user is asked if he wants a new game, saying 'y' or 'Y', the new one is started, if you choose 'n' or 'N', immediately the game ends.
-Choosing '3' causes the program to say goodbye to the user and exit.
+Choosing '1', the rules are displayed and immediately the game continues without any changes, choosing '2', the user is asked if he wants a new game, saying 'y' or 'Y', the new one is started, if he chooses 'n' or 'N', the game will resume.
+While choosing '3', the user will be asked if he's really sure to exit the game.

 ### Future Features